adimail/classroom/docs/ML/data-quality.md

 4. **Data Transformation and Standardization**
    - Convert data into a uniform structure.
    - Apply normalization techniques to maintain consistency across datasets.

-## Data Quality Best Practices

-Ensuring high data quality is essential for reliable analytics and decision-making.
-Here are some best practices to maintain data quality:

-1. **Data Governance Framework**
-   - Establish formal policies for data management.
-   - Ensure consistent data handling across the organization.

-2. **Regular Data Audits**
-   - Conduct periodic checks to identify inconsistencies and errors.
-   - Recommended frequency: at least once a year.

-3. **Validation Rules and Checks**
-   - Implement automated validation to catch errors in real-time.
-   - Ensure data accuracy and relevance.

-4. **Data Standardization**
-   - Maintain uniform data formats for easy analysis.
-   - Reduces misunderstandings and misinterpretations.

-5. **Data Cleaning and Maintenance**
-   - Regularly detect and correct data errors.
-   - Use tools for maintaining data hygiene.

-6. **Continuous Monitoring and Reporting**
-   - Implement real-time monitoring tools.
-   - Ensure data remains accurate and relevant.

-7. **Data Source Verification**
-   - Verify the reliability of data sources.
-   - Cross-reference multiple sources for accuracy.

-8. **User Training and Awareness**
-   - Educate team members on the importance of data quality.
-   - Reduce human errors through training.

-9. **Backup and Data Recovery**
-   - Schedule regular automated backups.
-   - Test recovery processes periodically.

-10. **Access Controls and Permissions**
-    - Limit data access to authorized personnel.
-    - Regularly review and update permissions.

-## What is Data Quality Assurance and Why is it Needed?

-Data Quality Assurance (DQA) is the process of ensuring that data is accurate, complete, reliable, and relevant.
-It is needed to make informed decisions, maintain operational efficiency, and avoid costly errors.

-## Primary Data

-Primary data is collected directly by researchers or model developers through surveys, experiments, or other techniques.
-It is fresh, original, and gathered with a specific purpose in mind.

-## Defining Standards

-Defining standards involves setting clear guidelines and protocols for data collection, validation, and processing to ensure consistency and accuracy.

-## Using Pre-designed Indicators

-Pre-designed indicators are predefined metrics or benchmarks used to measure data quality and ensure that data meets the required standards.

-## Tips for Ensuring Data Quality for ODK

-ODK (Open Data Kit) is a suite of tools for data collection.
-Here are some tips for ensuring data quality using ODK:

-### Using Constraints in ODK

-Constraints are rules applied to data fields to ensure that the data entered meets specific criteria.

-### Using Required Fields in ODK

-Required fields are mandatory fields that must be filled out before the form can be submitted.

-### Using Select Instead of Text in ODK

-Using select fields instead of text fields can reduce errors by providing predefined options for data entry.

-### Using Hints in ODK

-Hints are additional information or instructions provided to the user to help them enter data correctly.

-### Using Acknowledgements in ODK

-Acknowledgements are messages displayed to the user to confirm that their data has been successfully submitted.

-### Using Relevant in ODK

-The relevant feature in ODK allows you to show or hide questions based on the answers to previous questions.

-### Using Metadata in ODK

-Metadata is additional information about the data, such as the date and time of data collection, the location, and the device used.

-## Language of the Data Collection Tool

-The language used in the data collection tool should be clear, concise, and easily understandable by the respondents.

-## Paper Questionnaires

-Paper questionnaires should be designed with clear instructions and easy-to-follow formats to ensure accurate data collection.

-## Testing Data Collection Tools

-Testing data collection tools involves conducting pilot tests to identify and fix any issues before the actual data collection begins.

-## Training

-Training is essential to ensure that data collectors understand the data collection process, the tools used, and the importance of data quality.

-## Data Quality Checks

-Data quality checks involve reviewing the collected data for accuracy, completeness, and consistency.

-## Follow Up Interviews

-Follow-up interviews are conducted to verify the accuracy of the collected data and to gather additional information if needed.

-## Secondary Data

-Secondary data is information collected by others for different purposes.
-It comes from sources such as government reports, research papers, historical databases, or industry publications.

-## The Cost and Consequences of Poor Data Quality

-Poor data quality can lead to significant financial losses and operational inefficiencies.
-Here are some examples:

-1. **Retail Chain Overstock**
-   - Incorrect sales data led to massive overstock and storage costs.

-2. **Healthcare Billing Errors**
-   - Data inaccuracies resulted in billing errors and legal actions.

-3. **E-commerce Site Pricing Glitch**
-   - Data input error caused significant financial losses and reputational damage.

 ## Conclusion